KilianKegel/toro-C-Library/README.md

 ![C](https://github.com/KilianKegel/pictures/blob/master/C.png)

-The "torito C Library" is a Standard C Library for UEFI x86-64 target platform for Microsoft Visual Studio 2019.
+The "toro C Library" is a Standard C Library for UEFI x86-64 target platform for Microsoft Visual Studio 2022.

+"toro C Library" is the successor of "torito C Library". "torito C Library" is discontinued with version 20210820/R166.
+The main difference is, that "toro C Library" is build using the Visual Studio 2022 build environment, while "torito C Library" uses an UEFI EDK2 2016 build environment.

+Additions of a C Library function set won't be done for "torito C Library" but for its adult version only.

-"torito C Library" is an implementation targeting the ANSI/ISO C Standard Library compatibility to create applications for different operating systems using design --and debug-- infrastructure provided by Microsoft Visual Studio 2019 VS2019.
+"toro C Library" is an implementation targeting the ANSI/ISO C Standard Library compatibility to create applications for different operating systems using design --and debug-- infrastructure provided by Microsoft Visual Studio 2022 VS2022.

 ## Goal

-The "torito C Library" is designed to enable the developer to create Standard C programs for UEFI Shell, Windows NT and Linux (in future releases) running in x86-64 mode.
-Standard C compliant source code shall be easily portable to operating systems supported by "torito C Library".
+The "toro C Library" is designed to enable the developer to create Standard C programs for UEFI Shell, Windows NT and Linux (in future releases) running in x86-64 mode.
+Standard C compliant source code shall be easily portable to operating systems supported by "toro C Library".

-The "torito C Library" shall provide full library compatibility with
+The "toro C Library" shall provide full library compatibility with

 * [ANSI X3.159-1989 ("ANSI C")](https://1drv.ms/b/s!AmMwYrfjYfPyhmLlWx7oT5rO6UDg?e=Am2R2v)
 * ISO/IEC 9899 First edition 1990-12-15 ("C90")
 * ISO/IEC 9899 First edition 1990-12-15, Amendment 1, 1995-04-01 ("C95")

 ### Forwards to the roots
-Extentions to these standards (ISO 9899:1999 etc.), [*secure*](https://docs.microsoft.com/en-us/cpp/c-runtime-library/security-features-in-the-crt?view=vs-2019) / *bounds checking interface* functions `xyz_s()` from [ISO 9899:2011, Annex K](http://www.open-std.org/jtc1/sc22/wg14/www/docs/n1570.pdf#page=600), [POSIX](https://en.wikipedia.org/wiki/C_POSIX_library) functions or  Microsoft specific add-ons will be implemented [_on demand_](https://github.com/KilianKegel/torito-C-Library#non-standard-c90c95-functions-that-will-be-implemented-on-demand) into "torito C Library".
+Extentions to these standards (ISO 9899:1999 etc.), [*secure*](https://docs.microsoft.com/en-us/cpp/c-runtime-library/security-features-in-the-crt?view=vs-2019) / *bounds checking interface* functions `xyz_s()` from [ISO 9899:2011, Annex K](http://www.open-std.org/jtc1/sc22/wg14/www/docs/n1570.pdf#page=600), [POSIX](https://en.wikipedia.org/wiki/C_POSIX_library) functions or  Microsoft specific add-ons will be implemented [_on demand_](https://github.com/KilianKegel/torito-C-Library#non-standard-c90c95-functions-that-will-be-implemented-on-demand) into "toro C Library".

-Be aware, that functions like [`stricmp()`](https://docs.microsoft.com/en-us/cpp/c-runtime-library/reference/stricmp-wcsicmp?view=vs-2019) (case sensitive string handling), [`itoa()`](https://docs.microsoft.com/en-us/cpp/c-runtime-library/reference/itoa-itow?view=vs-2019) (integer to string conversion), a very famous [`kbhit()`](https://docs.microsoft.com/en-us/cpp/c-runtime-library/reference/posix-kbhit?view=vs-2019) (check for keystroke at console[<sup>1</sup>](https://github.com/KilianKegel/torito-C-Library/blob/master/footnotes/footnote-1.md)), fopen()-mode-strings like `"rt"`, `"wt"` (textmode read/write, just use `"r"`, `"w"` instead) and [`open()`](https://docs.microsoft.com/en-us/cpp/c-runtime-library/reference/open?view=vs-2019) (POSIX) are provided in various C-Library-implementations, but not specified by ANSI X3.159-1989 or ISO/IEC 9899:1990, and there for _currently not_ available in the "torito C Library", but will be implemented [_on demand_](https://github.com/KilianKegel/torito-C-Library#non-standard-c90c95-functions-that-will-be-implemented-on-demand).
+Be aware, that functions like [`stricmp()`](https://docs.microsoft.com/en-us/cpp/c-runtime-library/reference/stricmp-wcsicmp?view=vs-2019) (case sensitive string handling), [`itoa()`](https://docs.microsoft.com/en-us/cpp/c-runtime-library/reference/itoa-itow?view=vs-2019) (integer to string conversion), a very famous [`kbhit()`](https://docs.microsoft.com/en-us/cpp/c-runtime-library/reference/posix-kbhit?view=vs-2019) (check for keystroke at console[<sup>1</sup>](https://github.com/KilianKegel/torito-C-Library/blob/master/footnotes/footnote-1.md)), fopen()-mode-strings like `"rt"`, `"wt"` (textmode read/write, just use `"r"`, `"w"` instead) and [`open()`](https://docs.microsoft.com/en-us/cpp/c-runtime-library/reference/open?view=vs-2019) (POSIX) are provided in various C-Library-implementations, but not specified by ANSI X3.159-1989 or ISO/IEC 9899:1990, and there for _currently not_ available in the "toro C Library", but will be implemented [_on demand_](https://github.com/KilianKegel/torito-C-Library#non-standard-c90c95-functions-that-will-be-implemented-on-demand).

 These functions are required to be ANSI C/C90/C95 standard compatible when the Microsoft C compiler:<br>
 https://github.com/KilianKegel/torito-C-Library/blob/master/implemented.md